LAYZELLS LAW LLP TERMS & CONDITIONS OF BUSINESS

 21.2.7 your failure to give this Firm adequate instructions;

 21.2.8 our being forbidden to act by the National Crime Agency;

 21.2.9 our reasonable belief that our continuing to represent you may cause damage to the professional or personal reputation of this Firm or any of its personnel; or

 21.2.10 any other breach by you of these Terms.

 21.3 Rights on Early Termination

 On early termination, by either you or us, you will remain liable to pay all fees and expenses incurred before termination and due under our contract or due on the basis of the time spent at our usual hourly rates together with any further fees and expenses for work necessary to transfer our files to another adviser of your choice.
 All our rights set out in these Terms shall continue to apply even if the agreement is terminated.

 22.1 Money Laundering Regulations and The Proceeds of Crime Act 2002

-22.1.1 This Firm is required to comply with the Money Laundering Regulations and, in particular, to verify the identity and permanent address of all new clients.
-This is to ensure that the policy adopted worldwide by Financial and Government Authorities, to prevent the use of laundering systems to disguise the proceeds of crime, is achieved.
+22.1.2 We are required to comply with the Money Laundering Regulations and in particular to verify the identity and permanent address of all new Clients.
+This is to ensure that the policy adopted worldwide by Financial and Government Authorities to prevent the use of laundering systems to disguise the proceeds of crime is achieved.

 |LIST A – Proof of Identity|